Darby and Tarlton

 Darby and Tarlton were an American early country music duo, who achieved some level of success in the late 1920s.
-The duo consisted of Tom Darby (born August 25, 1891 Columbus, Georgia - died August 20, 1971) and Jimmie Tarlton, (born John James Rimbert Tarlton, May 8, 1892 Cheraw, South Carolina - died November 29, 1979 Phenix City, Alabama).
+The duo consisted of Tom Darby (born August 25, 1891 Columbus, Georgia – August 20, 1971) and Jimmie Tarlton, (born John James Rimbert Tarlton, May 8, 1892 Cheraw, South Carolina – November 29, 1979 Phenix City, Alabama).

 Biography

 Tarlton grew up on a farm in Chesterfield County, South Carolina, learning folk songs from an early age.
 His parents were sharecroppers and he had to help out with the chores.
 He still managed to find the time to learn the slide guitar and banjo.
 After working as a street musician in the 1920s, Tarlton met Frank Ferera, who taught him how to play the Hawaiian guitar.
 Tarlton soon moved to Columbus, Georgia, where he met Tom Darby.
 They began performing together and shortly, they were offered a chance to make a recording for Columbia Records.
 Two songs were cut on April 5, 1927, and the recording sold well enough to allow a second recording session.
 On November 10, 1927, they recorded four songs, among them "Birmingham Jail" and "Columbus Stockade Blues".
 The two songs, coupled on one record, became the duo's biggest hits selling more than 200,000 copies.
 Darby and Tarlton recorded 63 songs between 1927 and 1933.
 In 1933, they became hostile towards each other and went their separate ways professionally.
 Darby did, however, visit Tarlton occasionally.

 Tom Darby formed a short lived duo in 1931 together with Jesse Pitts, called The Georgia Wildcats.
 Darby and Tarlton both retired in 1935.
 In 1963, Darby and Tarlton reunited to perform in Weracoba Park (known locally as "Lakebottom") when they agreed to be part of the Columbus Symphony Orchestra's opening pops concert.
 Thomas P. Darby's nephew, Richard "Ricky" Whitley, claims that he learned guitar from Tom Darby and Jimmy Tarlton.
 Darby was quoted as saying in a 1963 interview with The Columbus Enquirer (now known as The Columbus Ledger-Enquirer) regarding the opening pops concert performance that "Tarlton’s fine wife said we sounded even better than before.
 Made goose pimples come up on her arms, she said."
 Darby was drafted during World War I, but was shortly thereafter honorably discharged due to being "unfit to serve" (flat feet).